CSHL-comp-neuro-vision/tutorials/README.md

 ## Programming language

-Currently, the vast majority of these tutorials are in Matlab, but there are some Python tutorials in the `Python` folder in this repo.
+Currently, the vast majority of these tutorials are in Matlab, but there are some Python tutorials in the `Python` folder.
+See the bottom of this page for a summary.

-Python tutorials include introductions to:
-* Machine learning (SVM)
-* FFT
-* Signal filtering (low/high pass filtering)
-* Mutual Information

-All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have a standalone install on your machine).

-The rest of the tutorials are in Matlab and are described below.

 ## Where do I start?